SciADV-Community/playthrough-bot/README.md

 # Installation
 The installation of this bot is very simple, one needs to:
 * Download the latest python 3 version.
+(Up to 3.6. asyncio does not work with 3.7)
 * Install the latest version of the Discord.py rewrite branch (see installation instructions on the discord.py github linked at the top)
 * Edit sample_config.py to have a valid bot token and valid bot master ID
 * Rename sample_config.py to config.py